Thank you for your interest in our website.

 Protecting your privacy is important to us.
 On the following pages, we would like to provide you with an overview of the processing of your personal data when using our website, and inform you about your rights – derived from the GDPR.

-1. The contact data of those responsible for processing, and the in-house Data Protection Officer
+1. The contact data of those responsible for processing, and the data protection officer

 This information on data protection applies for data processed by: